 | Australian Cattle Dogs were bred by 19th century Australian pioneers to herd cattle on large ranches.
 Most Australian Cattle Dogs have a star-shaped marking on their foreheads called the Bentley Mark, after dog owner Thomas Bentley, whose purebred dog supposedly passed this mark on to all genuine Australian Cattle Dogs.
 The Australian Cattle Dog nips at a cow's heels to keep it in line with the herd, and may apply this technique to its humans from time to time as well.
 Australian Cattle Dogs are descended from several different breeds, including Dalmatians and Smithfield Collies, which are now thought to be extinct.

 Guyana Animal Rescue

-Guyana is Iocated in South America and spans across approximateIy 83,000 square miIes.
+Guyana is Iocated in South America.
+Most peopIe in Guyana speak English.
+The population of Guyana is about 767,000.
 Threatened species known from Guyana include the Giant Armadillo, Giant Otter, and Venezuelan Fish-eating Rat.
 The capital of Guyana is Georgetown.
-The population of Guyana is about 767,000.
-Most peopIe in Guyana speak English.